 |Recovery Options||Selectively or fully||Fully restore only||Fully restore only|

 |Recover deleted text messages without computer||No||No||Yes|

 FAQs about iPhone Messages Recovery

-3. Can I recover deleted text messages from iPhone via applications?
+2. Can I recover the deleted text messages on iPhone without computer?

 Except for restoring from iCloud or iTunes, there's another way to retrieve text messages on iPhone without computer).
 If you do not have backups, then the only way to recover deleted messages is to rely on third-party software.
 For now, there is no totally free iPhone data recovery software, but most of them have free trial versions.
 Maybe you can try one of them to see if it works for your situation.